QuesoDad/WordBot/Readme.md

 13. On the host system, go to the Dockerdata folder you made and you should see the input.txt file in it.

+## Training

 14. From Docker, run ./train_char.sh or ./train_word.sh

 These will check if the GloVe pre-trained vector file have been downloaded already.
 If not, it downloads them into the /dockerdata folder /glove

+15. Let it run until it is finished.

-* Identify the best word and character level models and move to `/cv/`, replacing the existing files corresponding to the appropriate model type
+16. Identify the best word and character level models in the `/cv_char_caps_256_2/` and move them to to `/dockerdata/`.
+Rename the files to word-rnn-trained.t7 and char-rnn-trained.t7, respectively.

-* Sample from models: `python sample.py "I will build a"`

 ## Usage: sampling

-* Pull docker image: `docker pull rtlee/t-bot:sample`
-* Run docker container: `docker run -t -i rtlee/t-bot:sample /bin/bash`
-* Update the git repo: `git pull origin master`
-* Sample from models: `python sample.py "I will build a"`
+17. To sample from models, run `python sample.py "I will build a"`